NTSB Identification: CEN13FA085

 Injuries: 4 Fatal.

-On December 2, 2012, about 1819 Eastern Standard Time (EST), a Piper PA-46-350P, N92315, collided with the terrain while performing the RNAV (GPS) Rwy 36 approach to the Greensburg Municipal Airport (I34), Greensburg, IN.
-The instrument rated private pilot and three passengers were fatally injured.
+On December 2, 2012, at 1816 eastern standard time, a Piper PA-46-350P, N92315, was destroyed when it collided with terrain while executing the RNAV (GPS) RWY 36 instrument approach into the Greensburg Municipal Airport (I34), Greensburg, Indiana.
+The instrument rated private pilot and the three passengers were fatally injured.
 The airplane was registered to an individual, and operated under the provisions of 14 Code of Federal Regulations Part 91 as a personal flight.
-Instrument meteorological conditions (IMC) existed at the time of the accident, which was operated on an instrument flight rules flight plan.
-The flight originated at Destin-Fort Walton Beach Airport (KDSI), Destin, Florida, at 1416 Central Standard Time.
+Instrument meteorological conditions (IMC) prevailed at the time of the accident, which was operated on an instrument flight rules flight (IFR) plan.
+The flight originated at Destin-Fort Walton Beach Airport (DTS), Destin, Florida, at 1518, and was en route to I34.

 Index for Dec2012 | Index of months